dagartga/dagartga.github.io/_posts/2024-03-08-association-rule-learning.md

 Our initial dataset contains 3,500 transactions, each of which shows the alcohol products that were present in that transaction.

-In the code below, the Pandas package, as well as, the priori algorithm from the apyori library are imported and the raw data is loaded.
+In the code below, the Pandas package, as well as, the apriori algorithm from the apyori library are imported and the raw data is loaded.

 <br>
 ```python